Version control using Git and Azure DevOps for Unreal Engine 5

 Anchorpoint detects that you have changes that haven't been committed yet.
 There are files on your computer that are not on the server.
 You need to enter a message and commit them.

 When you entered the message and pressed “commit”, you created a version, which is basically a checkpoint for your project.
-After that, you can press “Push” to upload them to Azure DevOps.
+After that, you can press “Sync” to upload them to Azure DevOps.

 Work in Unreal